filamentgroup/fixed-sticky/README.md

     bower install filament-sticky

+## Browser Support

+These tests were performed using fixed-sticky with fixed-fixed.
+It’s safest to use them together (`position:fixed` is a minefield on older devices), but they can be used independently.

+### Native Sticky

+* iOS 7

+### Polyfilled

+* Internet Explorer 7, 8, 9, 10
+* Firefox 24
+* Chrome 29
+* Safari 6.0.5
+* Opera 12.16
+* Android 4.X

+### Fallback (static positioning)

+* Android 2.X
+* Opera Mini

 ## TODO

 * Add support for container-based position: sticky.
 Only constrains to the document right now.
 * Add support for `bottom` positioning.
 Supports only top right now.
 * Tests (of course).
 I have a serious case of developer guilt releasing this without tests.
+* Test support on Windows Phone and older Blackberry.

 ## Release History